cloudify-cosmo/getcloudify.org/guide/3.1/plugin-script.md

 ctx runtime_properties['my_properties']['my_nested_property'] = 'nested_value'
 {%endhighlight%}

-Once dict attribute is discovered during the attribute search the following logic applies:
+Once a dict attribute is discovered during the attribute search the following logic applies:

 * If there is a single argument left, the call is considered to be a read access and the key path is calculated as the above demonstrate